Portland Psychotherapy’s Commitment to

 Anti-racist practice.
 We commit to dismantling systemic racism and the ongoing impacts of white supremacy in mental health care.
 We embed anti-racist principles throughout our organizational culture, policies, and operations, engage in ongoing self-reflection and accountability measures, and participate in community engagement that centers the voices and experiences of BIPOC individuals.

 LGBTQIA2S+-affirming practice.
 We commit to providing affirming care that recognizes and addresses the harms caused by heteronormativity, cisnormativity, and systemic discrimination against LGBTQIA2S+ individuals in the healthcare system.
 We hold specialized expertise in working with LGBTQIA2S+ people including care that is trauma-informed, minority-stress-informed, and incorporates comprehensive gender-affirming supports.
+As part of this commitment, we are certified by the Oregon Health Authority as a provider of Culturally and Linguistically Specific Services for LGBTQIA2S+ individuals.

 Evidence-based, culturally responsive, individualized care.
 We commit to ensuring that evidence-based care is culturally responsive and honors the intersecting identities of all those we serve.
 We deliver individualized treatment that adapts evidence-based therapies including ACT, CBT, and EFT to fit each client’s unique circumstances through shared decision-making, measurement-based care, and clinicians who bring both professional expertise and lived community experience.